-Summarize citizen participation process and how it impacted goal-setting
+Summarize citizen participation process and how it impacted goal setting

 The City of Bentonville has a Citizen Participation Plan that details the public involvement process.
-The CPP is available online at [bentonvillear.com](http://bentonvillear.com) and encourages review and public input as a continuous process.
+The CPP is available online at bentonvillear.com and encourages review and public input as a continuous process.

-The City uses many individuals and agencies in the development the Annual Action Plan.
-Resident participation starts at the development of the plan.
-All input received helps the City analyze and measure to determine housing, facility, and service needs with an emphasis on low and moderate income residents, the elderly, disabled, and homelessness.
+The City uses many individuals and agencies in the development of the Annual Action Plan.
+Resident participation starts with the development of the plan.
+All input received helps the City analyze and measure to determine housing, facility, and service needs with an emphasis on low- and moderate-income residents, the elderly, disabled, and homelessness.
 Then the resources that the City has are considered, as well as the programs and resources that community partners have that may help them to meet the needs discussed.